 EVO is short for EVOLUTION.
-We are evolving and revolutionizing pro athlete development, and the relationship between athletes and fans.
+We are evolving and revolutionizing the relationship between VIP’s and fans.

-No, when you invest in EVO, you will invest in EVO’s total pool of talented athletes across all the individual sports they support.
-EVO is managed by a team of veteran scouts who will pick athletes to support.
+No, when you invest in EVO, you will invest in EVO’s total pool of diversified Athletes, Influencers, and Celebrities – and their careers and businesses.
+EVO is managed by a team of veteran agents, venture capitalists, and athletes who will pick who to support

 Investors in EVO have two ways of potentially earning a return on investment: